qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 git checkout YYYY-lts
 git pull
 ```
-The [QWC2 Upgrade Notes](../release_notes/QWC2UpgradeNotes.md) documents major changes, and in particular all incompatible changes between releases which require changes to the application specific code and/or configuration.
+The [QWC Upgrade Notes](../release_notes/QWC2UpgradeNotes.md) documents major changes, and in particular all incompatible changes between releases which require changes to the application specific code and/or configuration.

 ## Translations <a name="translations"></a>

-This section gives an overview of the common tasks related to the QWC2 translations.
+This section gives an overview of the common tasks related to the QWC translations.

 ### Switching language

-By default, QWC2 will attempt to load the translation matching your browser language.
+By default, QWC will attempt to load the translation matching your browser language.
 Alternatively, you can explicitly specify the language by adding the `lang=<lang>` query parameter to the application URL, i.e. `lang=de-CH`.

-The [`Settings`](../references/qwc2_plugins.md#settings) furthermore allows graphically switching the language within QWC2, with the list of available languages configured via the `languages` plugin configuration property.
+The [`Settings`](../references/qwc2_plugins.md#settings) furthermore allows graphically switching the language within QWC, with the list of available languages configured via the `languages` plugin configuration property.

 ### Adding and modify translations

-When working inside a `qwc2-app` source folder, the translations can be found on two levels:
+When working inside a `qwc-app` source folder, the translations can be found on two levels:

-- At QWC2 components level, in `qwc2-app/qwc2/translations`.
+- At QWC components level, in `qwc-app/qwc2/static/translations`.
-- At application level, in `qwc2-app/static/translations`.
+- At application level, in `qwc-app/static/translations`.

 A script will take care of merging the component translations into the application translations.
-This way, when updating the QWC2 submodule, new translations are automatically obtained.
+This way, when updating the QWC submodule, new translations are automatically obtained.
 This script is automatically invoked on `yarn start`, but can also be manually invoked using

     yarn run tsupdate